nleiva/terraform-provider-nautobot/README.md

 ## Using the provider

 The provide takes two arguments, `url` and `token`.
 For the data sources and resources supported, take a look at the [internal/provider](internal/provider) folder.
-In the next example, we capture the data of all manufacturers.
+In the next example, we capture the data of all manufacturers and create a new manufacturer "Vendor I".

 ```hcl